Common Cash Flow Problems for Small Business Owners

 Solution

-Improve inventory management by developing multiple vendors that can meet tight lead time windows.
+Improve inventory management by developing multiple vendors to meet tight lead time windows.
 Critical considerations for managing inventory levels include current levels relative to historical sales, sales forecasts, available funds, and supply chain capabilities.
 Additionally, developing physical and cycle count schedules will help monitor key products before they run out of stock.

 If your company re-sells products, you can benefit from Bankers Factoring purchase order financing.
 Our PO funding programs enable our clients to finance large sales and new clients, typically exceeding their working capital.